 Hold Companies Accountable

 Herbicide manufacturers have a duty to create products that do not cause severe health issues.
 If they do, they have the responsibility to warn their users of the risk.
-No manufacturer currently warns users of the potential link between paraquat exposure and Parkinson’s.
-Agricultural laborer risk exposure from inhalation of concentrate fumes and from spills or splashes.
+No manufacturer currently warns users of the potential link between Paraquat exposure and Parkinson’s.
+Agricultural laborers risk exposure to pesticides from inhalation of concentrate fumes and from spills or splashes.

-The EPA acknowledges risks to bystanders within 150 feet of a field.
-Further, after farmers apply paraquat to a field of cotton, workers who enter to harvest are still at risk 11 to 27 days following application.
+The EPA acknowledges environmental exposure risks to bystanders within 150 feet of a field.
+Further, after farmers apply Paraquat to a field of cotton, workers who enter to harvest are still at risk 11 to 27 days following application.
 Paraquat lasts on alfalfa fields for four days after application.
-Although these risks have been known for years, manufacturers fail to warn workers of the true risks of paraquat exposure.
+Although these risks have been known for years, manufacturers fail to warn workers of the true risks of Paraquat exposure.
 Filing a lawsuit is the best way to hold companies accountable.

 Who Has Filed Paraquat Lawsuits?

-Plaintiffs have filed more than 100 lawsuits against paraquat manufacturers Syngenta and Chevron.
-Most of these cases concern patients who received a diagnosis of Parkinson’s after working with paraquat.
+Plaintiffs have filed more than 100 lawsuits against Paraquat manufacturers Syngenta AG and Chevron U.S.A.
+Inc. Most of these cases concern patients who received a diagnosis of Parkinson’s after working with Paraquat.
 In June 2021, the courts consolidated 14 of these cases under the federal rules for multi-district litigation (MDL).
 MDL means that one court conducts pre-trial motions and discovery, but the cases later return to their home jurisdictions for trial.
 Unlike class-action lawsuits, each plaintiff maintains their own lawsuit.
 If you file a lawsuit, your case may join the ongoing MDL in the Southern District of Illinois.
 MDL helps in a large lawsuit because it brings the defendants together in one forum so that discovery and pre-trial proceedings can be consolidated and streamlined.

-The public at large does not know the health risks of paraquat exposure.
+The public at large does not know the health risks of Paraquat exposure.
 Despite the risks, Paraquat ranks 23 on the list of most used pesticides in the U.S., with two to six million pounds used in 2012.
-And although the EPA found “insufficient” evidence that paraquat use in commercial farming causes Parkinson’s disease in September 2020, it did find 71 “relevant, acceptable studies” on the connection.
-Despite the obstacles, a successful paraquat Parkinson’s lawsuit is possible.
+And although the EPA found “insufficient” evidence that Paraquat use in commercial farming causes Parkinson’s disease in September 2020, it did find 71 “relevant, acceptable studies” connecting Paraquat products and Parkinson’s symptoms.
+Despite the obstacles, a successful Paraquat Parkinson’s lawsuit is possible.

-Jim Ferraro and the paraquat attorneys at The Ferraro Law Firm understand how manufacturers try to get away with using dangerous chemicals to increase their bottom line, at the risk of others’ health.
+Jim Ferraro and the Paraquat attorneys at The Ferraro Law Firm understand how manufacturers try to get away with using dangerous chemicals to increase their bottom line, at the risk of others’ health.
 In one case, Jim won a $4 million verdict for his clients after their son John Castillo was born with no eyes.
 John’s mother simply walked by a field where workers were spraying herbicide when she was seven weeks pregnant.
-Jim took up their case against manufacturing giant DuPont and won where no law firm had ever won before.
+Jim took up their case against manufacturing giant DuPont, proved a causal link between toxic herbicide exposure and medical harm, and won where no law firm had ever won before.
 Jim gets results.
 You can read about his successes and the story of John Castillo in his book Blindsided.
-Then, call Jim, an experienced paraquat lawyer, and The Ferraro Law Firm to fight for your claim today.
+Then, call Jim, an experienced Paraquat lawyer, and The Ferraro Law Firm to fight for your claim today.